mamunhpath/josh.js/README.md

 const josh = new Josh();
 ```

-If you markup and called JavaScript like above so that you are good to go!
+If you write HTML, added CSS file and called JavaScript like above so that you are good to go!

 ## Advanced usage